 Design tip: Keep symmetry across both dormer faces for a clean finish.

 These feature full-height glazing or large fixed panes with minimal frames, creating a dramatic, contemporary look.
-They’re often combined with Juliet balconies or frameless glass.
+They’re often combined with Juliet balcony loft conversions or frameless glass.

 Common window styles: Floor-to-ceiling fixed glass, bi-folds, or French doors with glazed balustrades.